bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 ### Users/Personas Of The Project:
 User should be having OpenShift or Kubernetes cluster.
 We have specifically identified two groups of users for this project and have tried to handle their concerns:

 * **Developer**:
-For a developer, the most important thing is how easy an application is to deploy.
+For a developer, the most important thing is how easy an application can be deployed.
 As developer will not be much concerned if unutilized resource is being used or not, we have made sure our application would be easy to deploy with no burden on the developer.

 * **Cluster adminstrator:**:
 As an administrator, your major concerns are it should not take up the entire cluster and does not affect the performance of other primary applications running on your cluster.
 We have made sure, the performance of the primary application is not affected in any scenario and has been our top priority

 Other than that, it can be a great area of research and interest to Open Source community since all the technology stack we have used are open source and the project itself is open source and we are open to suggestion and contribution